hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 * ¯\\_(ツ)_/¯
 Note:
-Just to give you a heads up, you'll hear me mention a few different words with "spec" in them, I will eventually show you a nice image that explains how most of them interrelate, however, it's way too much detail right now.
+Just to give you a heads up, you'll hear me mention a few different words with "spec" in them, I will eventually show you an image that explains how most of them interrelate, however, it's way too much detail right now.
 Just trust me, this is normal Ruby stuff.
 Basic software reuse.
 Cool?